Freemasons Hotel, Bridgetown

 The Freemasons Hotel is a heritage-listed hotel in Bridgetown, Western Australia.
-It is located at 2 Steere Street, at the corner of Hampton Street (South Western Highway).
+It is located at 2 Steere Street, on the corner of Hampton Street (South Western Highway).

 History

 The first Freemasons Hotel in Bridgetown was originally known as the Warner Hotel, located at the corner of Hampton Street and Phillips Street.
 A provisional hotel licence for the site was granted to Frederick Stanforth Warner in 1898.
 It was likely partially built by 1899, when it was listed for sale.
 The hotel opened in July 1900, with Warner as the proprietor.
 In November 1901 the Governor Sir Arthur Lawley, visiting for the Nelson Agricultural Show, renamed it the Freemasons Hotel.
 The hotel was taken over by P. Diprose c.
 1900, followed shortly by Robert Arthur John Crawford in 1902.
 By 1903 Bunning Bros owned the hotel.